Columbus Festival of lights

 • There is absolutely NO stopping during the parade.
 Doing so will result in a ban from participating in future parades.
 This is a serious safety hazard and no exceptions to the ban will be allowed.

-• This year groups that intend to have a motorized vehicle will only be allowed the following.
-Float entries will only be allowed one vehicle that is pulling the float.
+• This year groups that intend to have a motorized vehicle will only be allowed the following: Float entries will only be allowed one vehicle that is pulling the float.
 Vehicle entries will only be allowed to have one vehicle and one ATV.
 ATVs and golf carts will be allowed two per entry.
-If you wish to have more than what is listed, you will be charged entry fees based on the limit per entry.
-For example, if you plan on entering 4 vehicles there will be 4 entry fees applied.
-You must fill out an applications for each vehicle or entry.
-We will invoice you appropriately.
+If you wish to have more than what is listed, you will be charged entry fees based on the limit per entry — for example, 4 vehicles means 4 entry fees.
+You must fill out an application for each vehicle or entry and we will invoice you appropriately.

 • It is important you fill out the application as best as possible.
 We understand we are still several months from the parade so please fill it out to the best of your ability!

-• Parade Unit may be no wider than 8 feet, no taller than 13 feet and must safely navigate the route due.
+• Parade Unit may be no wider than 8 feet, no taller than 13 feet and must safely navigate the route.

 Group types and fees